RDAngelFish/New_vision_world/README.md

       ![ARC_result1](images/ARC_result1.jpg)

-2. Connect HoloLens
+2. ARC connects Wi-Fi to communicate with HoloLens

+3. ARC connects FTDI to communicate with PC

-3. Run python code
+4. Run python code to send keypoints from PC to ARC